 Let me remind you that Emotet topped the rating of the most common threats in 2019 and, it seems, is not going to lose its positions.

-Companies need to consider introducing security solutions that will prevent such content from reaching users.
-It is important to remind employees to be very careful when opening emails, even if at a glance they appear to come from a trusted source.
+Companies must consider introducing security solutions to prevent such content from reaching users.
+It is important to remind employees to be very careful when opening emails, even if they appear to come from a trusted source at a glance.